 Spotlight: Importance of a Deal Team

 Selling (or buying) a business is a full-time job!
-SealedBid has provided Merger and Acquisition (”M&A”) guidance for nearly 25 years and has extensive experience maximizing value for our clients.
+SealedBid has provided Merger and Acquisition (”M&A”) guidance for over 25 years and has extensive experience maximizing value for our clients.
 As a facilitator and intermediary, we work closely with clients, management teams and advisors from pre-engagement to engagement and from engagement to closing.
 But this spotlight is not just about SealedBid, it is about the importance of having a team with strong M&A experience - - attorneys, certified public accountants (“CPAs”), wealth managers and bankers all play key roles in putting together a successful deal.

 Creating a Deal Team

 In the lower mid-market, companies rarely have in-house professionals with M&A expertise (unlike many larger businesses) and must rely on outside advisors when building their “Deal Team.”
 In most cases, an owner or ownership group has worked with numerous attorneys, CPAs, bankers and other advisors throughout the course of starting, growing and operating their business.
 However, not all professionals have experience or the expertise to properly assist in an M&A transaction.
 Selecting and creating a Deal Team begins in the planning stages of Succession Planning with ownership interviewing and selecting experienced advisors.
 In advance of a transaction, the Deal Team will assist ownership in positioning the Company to maximize tax benefit, meet estate planning needs, limit post-transaction exposure and more.
 Coordination of the Deal Team and strategic planning pays dividends as Ownership initiates the Exit Plan resulting in maximizing enterprise value!